-Two original research objectives were defined in the JARPA project, which were submitted as Document SC/39/O4 (Government of Japan, 1987a) to the 1987 SC

-Meeting (IWC, 1988a).
-They are:
+Two original research objectives were defined in the JARPA project, which were submitted as Document SC/39/O4 (Government of Japan, 1987a) to the 1987 SC Meeting (IWC, 1988a).
+These objectives were the following:

 Objective 1.
 Estimation of biological parameters to improve the stock management of the Southern Hemisphere minke whale;